gryan337/zabbix-widgets-table/README.md

 ✔️ **Advanced Table Behavior**
 - Sortable columns (correctly handles `B`, `bps`, `s`, `unixtime`, etc.).
 - Automatic pagination after **75 rows**.
-- Column filtering (first column):
+- Column filtering (All columns):
-  - Filter types: Contains, Equals, Starts/Ends with, Wildcard, Not Contains, Regex, and Boolean Expression.
+  - Filter types: Contains, Equals, Starts/Ends with, Wildcard, Not Contains, Regex, Boolean Expression and a variety of numeric filters for fully numeric columns.
-  - Green funnel = filter active, Red funnel = invalid regex.
+  - Green funnel = filter active in that column.
 - Footer row with **Sum** or **Average**.
 - Column-specific overrides for aggregations (Sum, Avg, Min, Max) that is applied per table cell.
 - Ability to customize how value mapped values are displayed.